-- Amphibians – lay eggs in water, having blood moving through their bodies, cannot regulate body temperature (cold blooded0, wet skin, spend part of their life in the water
+- Amphibians – lay eggs in water, have blood moving through their bodies, cannot regulate body temperature (cold blooded0, wet skin, and spend part of their life in the water

 - Reptiles – dry, scaly skin, cannot regulate body temperature, lay eggs

-- Birds – have feathers, give birth to babies from eggs, most birds migrate
+- Birds – have feathers, give birth to babies from eggs, and most birds migrate

 - Fish – scaly, slimy, lay eggs, live in the water

-- Arthropoda – have jointed limbs and include insects with 3 body parts and six legs, arachnids with 2 body parts and 8 legs, crustaceans with an exo-skeletan
+- Arthropoda – have jointed limbs and include insects with three body parts and six legs, arachnids with two body parts and eight legs, crustaceans with an exo-skeleton

-- Porifera – no definite symmetry, no organs, live in water mostly, include sponges
+- Porifera – no definite symmetry, no organs, live primarily in water, including sponges.

-- Cnidaria – have radial symmetry and include jellyfishes, corals, sea anemones, hydras
+- Cnidaria – have radial symmetry and include jellyfish, corals, sea anemones, and hydras.

 - Annelida – segmented worms and include earthworms and leeches

-- Mollusca – include octopus, squid and snails (it is actually very difficult to describe Mollusca because they vary so much)
+- Mollusca – include octopus, squid, and snails (it is very difficult to describe Mollusca because they vary so much)

-I hope you find this post helpful with your exploration of Invertebrates and Vertebrates!
+I hope you find this post helpful in exploring Invertebrates and Vertebrates!

 Thanks for visiting!
 Will you leave a comment with your Preschool Zoology ideas?